Estimation and Inference in High-Dimensional Panel Data Models with Interactive Fixed Effects

-In addition to \ref{C:id1-large}, we impose the following assumption on the mean loading matrix $\bs{\Gamma} = \ex[\bs{\Gamma}_i] \in \reals^{p \times K}$: \begin{enumerate}[label=(ID$_{\ell}$\arabic*),leftmargin=1.3cm] \item The minimal and the maximal eigenvalue $\eig_{\min}(\bs{\Gamma}^\top \bs{\Gamma}/p)$ and $\eig_{\max}(\bs{\Gamma}^\top \bs{\Gamma}/p)$ of the matrix $\bs{\Gamma}^\top \bs{\Gamma}/p$ are such that $0 < c_{\min} \le \eig_{\min} (\bs{\Gamma}^\top \bs{\Gamma}/p) \le \eig_{\max} (\bs{\Gamma}^\top \bs{\Gamma}/p) \le c_{\max} < \infty$ for some fixed constants $c_{\min}$ and $c_{\max}$. \end{enumerate} \ref{C:id2-large} is a standard condition in the literature on high-dimensional approximate factor models; see e.g.\ \cite{Fan2013} and \cite{BaiLiao2016}.
-By imposing it, we focus on the case where the factors are strong.
-Under \ref{C:id2-large}, the eigenvalues of $\bs{\Gamma}^\top \bs{\Gamma} / p$ are strictly positive for all $p$, which implies that the matrix $\bs{\Gamma}$ has full rank $K$ for all $p$.
+We start with identification of $K$.
+As usual, we normalize the factors $F_t$ to be orthonormal: \begin{enumerate}[label=(ID\arabic*), leftmargin=1.15cm] \item It holds that $(\bs{F}^\top\bs{F})/T = \bs{I}_{K\times K}$. \end{enumerate} Given this normalization, we impose the following assumption on the mean loading matrix $\bs{\Gamma} = \ex[\bs{\Gamma}_i] \in \reals^{p \times K}$: \begin{enumerate}[label=(ID\arabic*),leftmargin=1.15cm] \item The minimal and the maximal eigenvalue $\eig_{\min}(\bs{\Gamma}^\top \bs{\Gamma}/p)$ and $\eig_{\max}(\bs{\Gamma}^\top \bs{\Gamma}/p)$ of the matrix $\bs{\Gamma}^\top \bs{\Gamma}/p$ are such that $0 < c_{\min} \le \eig_{\min} (\bs{\Gamma}^\top \bs{\Gamma}/p) \le \eig_{\max} (\bs{\Gamma}^\top \bs{\Gamma}/p) \le c_{\max} < \infty$ for some fixed constants $c_{\min}$ and $c_{\max}$. \end{enumerate} \ref{C:id2} is a standard condition in the literature on high-dimensional approximate factor models; see e.g.\ \cite{Fan2013} and \cite{BaiLiao2016}.
+By imposing it, we focus on the case of strong factors.\footnote{It is in principle possible to weaken \ref{C:id2}.
+In particular, our theory does not require all eigenvalues of $\bs{\Gamma}^\top \bs{\Gamma}$ to be of order $p$ as assumed in \ref{C:id2}.
+Instead, we could allow the eigenvalues to be of different order as long as their orders are large enough, in particular, larger than $p \sqrt{\log p} / \sqrt{n}$.
+Such a generalization of condition \ref{C:id2} would however influence the convergences rates of our HD-CCE estimator.} Under \ref{C:id2}, the eigenvalues of $\bs{\Gamma}^\top \bs{\Gamma} / p$ are strictly positive for all $p$, which implies that the matrix $\bs{\Gamma}$ has full rank $K$ for all $p$.